 Tips to prevent fire damages from happening in your home or business

-Nobody wants a fire to break out in their home covering all of their belongings in soot.
-With a little prevention and common sense, we can prevent many fires from ever happening in the first place.
-Follow these tips to help you and your family stay safe….
+Nobody wants a fire to break out in their home, covering all of their belongings in soot.
+With a little prevention and common sense, we can prevent fire damage from ever happening in the first place.

-- Smoke detectors: Check the batteries in your smoke detectors every fall and spring.
+- Smoke Detectors: Check the batteries in your smoke detectors every fall and spring.
 Smoke detectors should be on every level of the home and outside each sleeping area.
-Smoke detectors need to be changed every ten years.
-This includes hard wired detectors because the internal hardware will begin to break down.
-Many new smoke alarms come with a 10 year lithium battery and a 6 minute hush button, allowing you to silence the alarm without removing the battery.
+Smoke detectors need to be changed every 10 years.
+This includes hard-wired detectors because the internal hardware will begin to break down.
+Many new smoke alarms come with a 10-year lithium battery and a 6-minute hush button, allowing you to silence the alarm without removing the battery.

-- Flea Market Finds: Here is something you have probably never considered….
-Have you ever gone to a flea market and seen vendors hawking extension cords, power strips, nightlights, batteries and even circuit breakers for ridiculously low prices?
-There is a reason why…They are probably counterfeits and they are incredibly dangerous.
+- Flea Market Finds: Here is something you have probably never considered.
+Have you ever gone to a flea market and seen vendors hawking extension cords, power strips, nightlights, batteries, and even circuit breakers for ridiculously low prices?
+There is a reason why.
+They are probably counterfeits.
+They are incredibly dangerous.

-- Fire extinguishers: These need to be checked yearly and replaced every 6 years.
-Fire extinguishers have 4 different classifications:
+These need to be checked yearly and replaced every six years.

-Class A: Combustible material such as paper and wood.
+- Class A: Combustible material such as paper and wood.

-Class B: Fires involving flammable liquids such as gasoline, paint, diesel fuel or solvents.
+- Class B: Fires involving flammable liquids such as gasoline, paint, diesel fuel, or solvents.

-Class C: Fires started in electrical equipment by arching or overheating.
+- Class C: Fires started in electrical equipment by arching or overheating.

-Class D: Fires involving combustible metal powders, flakes or shavings.
+- Class D: Fires involving combustible metal powders, flakes, or shavings.

 What can you do to minimize loss and be more prepared in the event of a disaster?

-Do not wait until last minute to attempt to prepare an emergency kit.
-When a disaster hits, you may not have the time or ability to obtain the supplies you will need to get through the situation comfortably.
+Do not wait until the last minute to attempt to prepare an emergency kit.
+When a disaster hits, you may not have the time or ability to obtain the supplies you need to get through the situation comfortably.

 What you need in your emergency kit: